-Missed by previous surveys, astronomers using FourStar find 30 red galaxies, which form the earliest known “galaxy city” in the universe, located 10.5 billion light years away in the direction of the constellation Leo.
+Missed by previous surveys, astronomers using FourStar found 30 red galaxies, which form the earliest known “galaxy city” in the universe, located 10.5 billion light-years away in the direction of the constellation Leo.

-Pasadena, California — A team of astronomers has discovered the most distant cluster of red galaxies ever observed using FourStar, a new and powerful near-infrared camera on the 6.5m Magellan Baade Telescope.
-The galaxy cluster is located 10.5 billion light years away in the direction of the constellation Leo.
+A team of astronomers has discovered the most distant cluster of red galaxies ever observed using FourStar, a new and powerful near-infrared camera on the 6.5-meter Magellan Baade Telescope.
+The galaxy cluster is located 10.5 billion light-years away in the direction of the constellation Leo.
 It is made up of 30 galaxies packed closely together, forming the earliest known “galaxy city” in the universe.
 The findings will be published in the Astrophysical Journal Letters.

 Remarkably, the cluster was completely missed by previous surveys, which searched this region of the sky for thousands of hours and were conducted by all the major ground- and space-based observing facilities, including the Hubble Space Telescope.
 Despite these intense observations, accurate distances for such faint and distant galaxies were missing until the advent of FourStar.